sbreger11/cyber-final-project/README.md

 ### Instructions:

 > **NOTE:** the droplet server may no longer be running.
-Testing can still be done by creating a local server.
+Testing can still be done by creating a server on your machine (whether local or public).

 > **NOTE:** all the following commands can only be run from the root directory of the repo